MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/gdpr-dsr-Office365.md

 For step-by-step instructions, see [Set up compliance boundaries for eDiscovery investigations in Office 365](https://support.office.com/article/1b45c82f-26c8-44fb-9f3b-b45436fe2271).

-### Use the Office 365 audit log search tool in DSR investigations
+### Use the audit log search tool in DSR investigations

 IT admins can use the audit log search tool in the Security & Compliance Center to identity documents, files, and other Office 365 resources that users have created, accessed, changed, or deleted.
 Searching for this kind activity can be useful in DSR investigations.
 For example, in SharePoint Online and OneDrive for Business, auditing events are logged when users perform these activities: